cmwylie19/enterprise-admission-controller/README.md

   uid: xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx
 ```

-The Kubernetes Fluent Client created a resource when Pepr received the `Watch` event from Kubernetes API Server.
+This confirms the Kubernetes Fluent Client created a resource when Pepr received the `Watch` event from the Kubernetes API Server.

-_Sometimes Watch is a better option than Mutate or Validate because it is not affected by [WebHook Timeouts](https://kubernetes.io/docs/reference/access-authn-authz/extensible-admission-controllers/#failure-policy) since it is a call to the Kube-Api Server.
-However, it does require additional RBAC to Watch resources where as it does not for Admission Phases._
+_Sometimes Watch is a better option than Mutate or Validate because it is not affected by [WebHook Timeouts](https://kubernetes.io/docs/reference/access-authn-authz/extensible-admission-controllers/#failure-policy) because it is a call to the Kube-Api Server and not an Admission Phase.
+However, it does require additional RBAC to Watch resources.
+This additional RBAC is not needed when using Mutate or Validate which are Admission Phases._

-Before moving on, play with the intellisense.
-Starting typing
+Before moving on, play with the IntelliSense.
+Starting:

 ```ys
 When(a.<notice_intellisense>).<notice_intellisense>.<notice_intellisense>
 ```

-Developer experience is a first class citizen in Pepr and it will help you move faster from prototype to MVP.
+Developer experience is a first class citizen in Pepr and it will help you move more quickly from prototype to MVP.

-Anytime you make changes or want to format your code use
+Anytime you make changes or want to format your code use:

 ```bash
 npx pepr format
 ```

-which will tree-shake your code ensuring your module is as small as possible
+This will tree-shake your code, ensuring your module is as small as possible.

 ## Phase 2